 - Please note: The biscuits in this recipe are made with self rising flour which already has leavening and salt added.
 You can’t swap it out and use all purpose flour.

 - These biscuits are drop biscuits so no rolling and cutting is required.
-You can use a medium ice cream scoop or 2 Tablespoons to dollop the biscuit dough on top.
+You can use a medium ice cream scoop or 2 tablespoons to dollop the biscuit dough on top.

 - You can store baked Chicken Pot Pie chilled in the refrigerator for up to 3 days.
 Reheat in single servings in the microwave.

-More Pot Pie Recipes to Make
+More Easy Chicken Recipes to Make

-- This recipe for Magic Chicken Pie from The Midnight Baker.
+- General Tsao’s Chicken from Midnight Baker.

 Thanks for visiting come back soon!